How to Heal the Nervous System from Trauma Naturally

 7. Works Well with Sound Therapy

 Like those used in the WAVwatch, sound frequencies enhance meditation by helping the nervous system find balance faster.
-The combination of acoustic wave therapy and meditation can amplify relaxation and healing.
+The combination of acoustic wave therapy and meditation can amplify relaxation and fix the nervous system.

 How to Get Started